-As an instructor, I am most interested in disseminating innovative knowledge while enriching and empowering prospective and current music educators who will go on to have a profound, musical impact on students with autism.
+As an instructor, I am most interested in disseminating innovative knowledge while enriching and empowering prospective and current music educators who will go on to have a profound musical impact on students with autism.

-Victoria LaRiccia joined the conservatory in 2016 as an instructor of autism, music, and behavioral teaching methods for the music education program.
+Victoria LaRiccia joined the Conservatory in 2016 as an instructor of autism, music, and behavioral teaching methods for the music education program.

-LaRiccia earned a B.A. in psychology from UMass, Amherst.
-In 2011, LaRiccia earned an M.Ed. in special education/moderate disabilities from Cambridge College and completed her thesis, entitled Teaching Music to Students with Autism.
-Through the Boston Conservatory’s Programs for Students on the Autism Spectrum, LaRiccia has presented on the topics of music instruction and autism at numerous professional development workshops and conferences for educators and administration throughout Massachusetts.
-Further, LaRiccia aided in the design and implantation of the conservatory’s Inner Harmony Chorus, a vocal ensemble for individuals on the autism spectrum and their family and friends.
+LaRiccia earned a B.A. in psychology from UMass Amherst.
+In 2011, she earned an M.Ed. in special education/moderate disabilities from Cambridge College and completed a thesis titled "Teaching Music to Students with Autism."
+Through Boston Conservatory’s programs for students on the autism spectrum, LaRiccia has presented on the topics of music instruction and autism at numerous professional development workshops and conferences for educators and administration throughout Massachusetts.
+She also aided in the design and implementation of the Conservatory’s Inner Harmony Chorus, a vocal ensemble for individuals on the autism spectrum and their families and friends.